Cemil Can Ali Marandi: Biography

 In 2019, Cemil Can Ali Marandi won the US Thanksgiving Open tied with Illia Nyzhnyk and Peter Prohaszka.

-In 2013, he was awarded the FIDE title of International Master (IM) and received the Grandmaster (GM) title four year later.
+In 2013, he was awarded the FIDE title of International Master (IM) and received the Grandmaster (GM) title four years later.

 In January 2020, Ali Marandi tied for second place with a score of 6.5/9 in the Charlotte Open, held in Charlotte, North Carolina, tying with GM Akshat Chandra, GM Andrew Tang, GM Ulvi Bajarani, and IM Aaron Grabinsky.

 In December 2021, Ali Marandi tied for 1st place at the 2021 Charlotte Open alongside Grandmasters Titas Stremavičius, Tanguy Ringoir, Robby Kevlishvili, Akshat Chandra, and then-IM Christopher Yoo.

 In June 2022, he won the Teplice Open with a score of 7.5/9, held in Teplice.